Rajzin/Spelunky-Esperanto-traduko/kiel-instali/howtoinstall-patchlunky.md

 Open Spelunky (with the "Launch Game" button, or however you usually open the game), and it'll work.

 If before installing the mod you played Spelunky in another language than English, you have to go to the settings and change the language to Esperanto there.

+### How to update

+If there's a new version of the translation released, but you already installed the mod with Patchlunky, here's how you update your game:
+1. Go to [the download page of the Esperanto translation](https://github.com/Rajzin/Spelunky-Esperanto-traduko/releases/) and download the latest version of the plm file with "por patchlunky" in the name.
+2. Go to the Patchlunky folder, remove the old plm file from the folder "Mods", and put the new plm file in its place.
+3. Open Patchlunky
+4. Check the box next to "Esperanto traduko", and click "Patch Game".
+(Do NOT have the game running as you do this!)
+5. Done!